 Holidays and Flying

-It is not recommended that you fly for six weeks following your surgery.
-There is a definite increased risk of DVT with even a short haul flight.
+It is not recommended that you fly for six weeks following varicose vein surgery.
+There is a definite increased risk of deep vein thrombosis with even a short haul flight.
 Holidaying without flying is acceptable but avoid long journeys wherever possible.
-If essential then regular movement breaks are recommended.
+If essential, then regular movement breaks are recommended.

 Fig 1: Valve failure in varicose veins